chinchang/you-dont-need-to-know-web-development/README.md

 This one is lil tricky because even you copy an existing thing out there, you might want to change a color or two or use a new font altogether so the resemblance is minimum and no one knows where you got it from.
 Sure, you can take help from your developer friend for these changes.
 Easy 😂

+### 5. Go out and play Pokemon GO!

+Seriously, its fun!
+Try it.

 Hope I am able to convince you to not get into Web Development.

 ## Contributing